I received another email asking how to start teaching fitness education courses.

-While I was working in a physical therapy clinic, I realized that I had not learned much about practical skills while in school.
-I learned quite a lot about anatomy, biomechanics, physiology, etc. But I did not learn much like this: you have this injury or problem, so do this exercise.
+While working in a physical therapy clinic, I realized that I had not learned much about practical skills while in school.
+I learned quite a lot about anatomy, biomechanics, physiology, etc. But I did not know much like this: you have this injury or problem, so do this exercise.

-I learned a lot about the exercise side of things on the job, from the physical therapists I worked with, from other Kinesiologists, and from my own research.
+I learned a lot about the exercise side of things on the job from the physical therapists I worked with, other Kinesiologists, and my research.

 I worked on a presentation about exercises with the stability ball for clients with injuries.

-I was worried about presenting in front of all the physical therapists.
+Presenting in front of all the physical therapists worried me.
 I wasn’t sure if I would be able to answer their questions.
-I worried if they would like what I had to present.
-I worried if they would care about what I had to present.
+I worried if they would like what I had to present or if they would care about what I had to offer.

-My worries were wasted, as the in-service went well and was well recieved by all.
+My worries were wasted, as the in-service went well and was well-received by all.

-I found that I really enjoyed the research, turning the research into practice, and the teaching side of things.
+I enjoyed the research, turning the research into practice, and the teaching side of things.

 Since I already had the first presentation done, I contacted the university I graduated from and asked if they would like me to present a two-hour course to the Kinesiology students at Simon Fraser University.

-The university like the idea and so did the students.
-We set aside an evening and I presented the same course that I had presented at the physical therapy clinic.
+The university liked the idea, and so did the students.
+We set aside an evening, and I presented the same course I had given at the physical therapy clinic.

-That led to all of my courses and then to the creation of Exercises For Injuries.
+That led to all my courses and then to the creation of Exercises For Injuries.

-I think now I have 14 main courses with a focus on exercises and injuries.
-I can’t remember how many courses I have taught and how many fitness professionals have attended, but I still look forward to each presentation that I do.
+I think I now have 14 main courses focusing on exercises and injuries.
+I can’t remember how many classes I have taught and how many fitness professionals have attended, but I still look forward to each presentation.

 It’s funny to look back at the two pictures above.
-In the one at the very top, you can see me demonstrating some of the exercises to the students.
-In the one just above this, you can see me chatting about the shoulder.
+In the one at the very top, you can see me demonstrating some exercises to the students.
+You can see me chatting about the shoulder in the one just above this.
 Even way back then, I was excited about the shoulder.

 Let me share some tips with you on how to get started teaching fitness education courses.